-- Under Section 22007 of the IRA, FSA loan borrowers may also be eligible for discrimination payments.
-USDA is currently seeking feedback on how this program should be structured to provide payments to farmers who have experienced discrimination through FSA’s lending process.
-Farmers should anticipate a longer process to set up this program before claims or payments can begin.
-Share your opinion with USDA on program structure here.
+Under Section 22007 of the IRA, FSA loan borrowers may also be eligible for discrimination payments.
+USDA conducted a public comment period, now closed, on how this program should be structured to provide payments to farmers who have experienced discrimination through FSA’s lending process.
+Read RAFI-USA’s comment here.

 Wondering if you’ve received debt relief already?

 Want to apply for upcoming debt or discrimination relief?

 Here’s what you can do next: